teslamotors/kafka-helmsman/README.md

 ## Java

+Kafka Helmsman is built and tested using Java 17.

 ### Dependencies

 Java code uses [bazel](https://www.bazel.build) as the build tool, installation of which is managed via bazelisk.
 Bazelisk is a version manager for Bazel.
 It takes care of downloading and installing Bazel itself, so you don’t have to worry about using the correct version of Bazel.